 Southridge fully recognises the responsibility it has to safeguard and promote the welfare of all children and would implement local education authority procedures for Child Protection if it was deemed necessary in order to protect any child believed to be at risk.

-We would ask parents to note that copies of our comprehensive Child Protection/Safeguarding Policy are available on the Learning Platform or from the School Office.
+We would ask parents to note that copies of our comprehensive Child Protection/Safeguarding Policy are available on the school website www.southridgefirst.org.uk or from the School Office.

 Before Starting School